johnemyers/iste-612/checkpoint-1/checkpoint-1.md

 # Problem Description

+When released, a trove of documents (with significant portions redacted) are published.

 # Software Development

+Our development methodology will rely on the tools of the trade for.
+We have performed an initial survey of the requirements of the sytem, along with a design and implementation approach, which will now be discussed in more detail.

 ## Requirements

-This tool will designed generically to accomdate any type of cache of FOIA-released documents from the government in PDF form.
+This tool will designed generically to accommodate any type of cache of FOIA-released documents from the government in PDF form.

+There will be two primary user classes for the developed software.
+The first user class is the data engineer who will set up the backend for.
+The second user class is a person interesting in understanding.

 ## Design